Healthy and fun lunch ideas that are perfect for school or home. Even the pickiest of young eaters will love these nutritious and delicious lunches!

 - Homemade granola bars or Nut-Free Granola Bars

-- Energy balls (monster cookie, chocolate peanut butter, trail mix, blueberry coconut, or pumpkin)
+- Energy balls (monster cookie, raspberry white chocolate, chocolate peanut butter, trail mix, blueberry coconut, or pumpkin)

 - Graham crackers